shawnohare/hugo-morphism/README.md

    author map (see above).
 If provided, the page will display the data in the `name` and `uri` keys.
 Otherwise, the site author map is used.

-- `hideDate` boolean: if true, do not display a page date.
-When `meta` is set to true, `hideDate` takes greater precedence.

-- `nomath` boolean: if true, Math will not be rendered for the page.
-This can speed up some page loads.
-As the theme assumes a math-centric blog, math is rendered by default.
+- `math` boolean indicating if mathematics is present.
+If false, Mathjax Javascript will not be loaded.

-- `nometa` boolean: if true, do not display page metadata such as author, date, categories provided these page parameters exist and are not overridden.
+- `ignoreMeta` boolean: if true, do not display page metadata such as author, date, categories provided these page parameters exist and are not overridden.

-- `notoc` boolean: if true, do not display a page's table of contents.
+- `toc` boolean: if true, display a page's table of contents.